17Skye17/2019WAIC-hackthon-Garbage-Classification/README.md

   + **Global Feature**: NetVLAD Encoding

-   NetVLAD is an effective feature aggregation method and is widely applied to image/video understanding challenges (see YouTube-8M Video Understanding Challenge.).
+   NetVLAD is an effective feature aggregation method and is widely applied to image/video understanding challenges (see [YouTube-8M Video Understanding Challenge](https://github.com/17Skye17/2nd-YouTube8M)).
 I applied NetVLAD encoding to feature from the last average pooling layer of SENet154.

 ### 3.4 Inference Strategy\*